brenner-tobias/addon-cloudflared/cloudflared/DOCS.md

 from custom data folder to another custom data fodler or back to default.
 You have to take care of moving the files accordingly.

+If you set the `data_folder` option you are able to create a custom `config.ym` file to create more complex ingress configurations.
+See [cloudflared documentation][cloudflared-ingress] for further details on the needed file structure and content options.

+For example: if you set `data_folder: ssl` the add-on will search for `/ssl/cloudflared/config.yml`.

+Your file will be validated on add-on startup and the add-on will fallback to the created default config when your custom `config.yml` file is invalid.

+**Note**: If you use a custom `config.yml` file, `additional_hosts` and `external_hostname` options will be ignored.
+Make sure to add all needed services (e.g. a homeassistant ingress rule) inside `config.yml`

 ### Option: `log_level`

 The `log_level` option controls the level of log output by the addon and can